bird-house/cookiecutter-birdhouse/README.rst

 * Pre-configured :file:`.travis.yml` for Travis-CI_ automated deployment and testing
 * Pre-configured :file:`.codacy.yml` for automated Codacy_ code review
 * A :file:`Dockerfile` and :file:`docker-compose.yml` for containerization
+* Preconfigured Sphinx_ documentation that can be hosted on ReadTheDocs_
 * A :file:`Makefile` to install the code, start, stop and poll the server and more
 * Testing setup with ``unittest`` and ``python setup.py test`` or ``pytest``
 * Travis-CI_: Ready for Travis Continuous Integration testing